Foundation of Western Medicine Education

-This intensive training in Western Medicine is designed for students of any kind of physically aimed complementary medicine to gain a high level of knowledge in anatomy, physiology and pathology.
+This intensive training in Western medicine is designed for anyone who is studying physically based complementary medicine in order to gain knowledge in anatomy, physiology and pathology at a professional level.

 - Integumentary system; skin